senoca-job/LibrarySolutions/README.md

 # Library Solution SDJ
-Library Solution SDJ is application developed by a team of two students (including me), as part of my final project in my CFGS in Multiplataform Software Development.
+Library Solution SDJ is an application developed by a team of two students (including me), as part of my final project in my CFGS in Multiplataform Software Development.

 This software is a multiplataform tool developed for the administration of book libraries.
 It is powered by a server developed in Java, that communicates to the clients throught the network using sockets.
 All communications between client and server are encrypted.
 The data is stored in a PostgresSQL database using JDBC.